kubeflow/website/content/en/docs/components/katib/experiment.md

   how the hyperparameters work with the model.
-  Katib records the value of the best `objectiveMetricName` metric (maximized or minimized based on `type`) and the corresponding hyperparameter set in experiment's `.status.currentOptimalTrial.parameterAssignments`.
+  Katib records the value of the best `objectiveMetricName` metric (maximized or minimized based on `type`) and the corresponding hyperparameter set in the experiment's `.status.currentOptimalTrial.parameterAssignments`.
   If the `objectiveMetricName` metric for a set of hyperparameters reaches the `goal`, Katib stops trying more hyperparameter combinations.

   You can run the experiment without specifying the `goal`.
 In that case, Katib runs the experiment until the corresponding successful trials reach `maxTrialCount`.